-Ash will not be placed over the coal resource in the project area for another 2 years, which is finite opportunity.
+Ash will not be placed over the coal resource in the project area as a result of the non-operational status of Wallerawang Power Station, which is finite opportunity.
 As outlined in this report, the pine plantation area now constitutes Stage 2B of KVAR.

-Report Title: KVAR Stage 2 Annual Environmental Management Report 2014-2015
+Report Title: KVAR Stage 2 Annual Environmental Management Report 2015-2016